 In its original form, gold appears in igneous volcanic hydrothermal (hot water) veins where it is deposited along with quartz, amethyst, other minerals and heavy metal ores.
 The “Mother Lode” of gold in California is a region crisscrossed by many such quartz-and-gold-filled hydrothermal veins.
 Nearly all hydrothermal quartz veins everywhere contain some amount of gold.
-Find the quartz first and then find the gold.
+To find the gold, first find the quartz.

-Look for rock outcrops and rocky areas that contain a lot of quartz.
+Rock outcrops and rocky areas are often good places to find a lot of quartz.
 Quartz appears in a variety of colors (including amethyst) depending on the mineral impurities it contains.
 Quartz has a massive crystalline appearance and can be white, yellow, pink, purple, grey or black.
 Gold occurs in between the other crystals found in quartz.

 Look for gold in quartz veins in areas where the bedrock is fractured by tectonic and volcanic activity.
 Fractures and cracks in the bedrock form ideal pathways for superheated water and steam under pressure to flow and to precipitate out their dissolved mineral and heavy metal loads.
 Gold is deposited by precipitation along the fracture edges and walls.
 Active geyser basins and old extinct geysers are evidence of such hydrothermal activity.

 Use a metal detector to look for gold in quartz bearing rocks.
 Any large gold crystal pieces (nuggets) or veins of gold will give a good strong signal on most metal detectors.
 But just because you might not get a strong signal does not mean that gold is not there.
 Conversely strong metal detector signals may indicate the presence of other metals besides gold.
 Fortunately, when metals are present in quartz veins, gold is usually among them.

 Examining the Quartz for Gold